hkleinsorgen/JNIPort/site/names-of-generated-wrapper-methods.md

 It is possible for more than one Java method to map onto the same Smalltalk selector.
 It is impossible to fix the problem in general (without making the scheme too verbose or complicated to use), but the most common cases can be fixed.

 One way ambiguity occurs is when there are two versions of a class or interface with the same name in different packages.
 If a method is overloaded to handle both of these cases (a not unreasonable situation) then JNIPort will try to generate two corresponding Smalltalk wrapper methods with the same selector.
 (Since the two argument types have the same short name).
-Other ways of getting ambiguity can also be invented; I leave it as an exercise for the reader…

 If JNIPort finds that it is generating two methods with the same selector, then it attempts to get around the problem as follows.
 Firstly it tries using the long forms of all the type names.
 So if the Java class had two methods like: